 of pupils still remember the name of their favourite teacher.

-* Survey commissioned by the Scottish Government, in partnership whit YouGov on 26th-30th Sept 2019.
+* Survey commissioned by the Scottish Government, in partnership with YouGov on 26th-30th Sept 2019.

 |Salary progression after 5 years

 Compared with other professions, teaching is well paid.
 From 1 April 2023, newly qualified teachers in Scotland currently start on a salary of £31,584 in their probation year rising to £32,217 from 1 January 2024.
 And as well as a competitive starting salary, annual rises will ensure it stays that way.
 Once you’re fully registered, your salary will rise by annual increments over the first five years from £37,896 to £47,565, rising to between £38,655 to £48,516 from 1 January 2024.
 Headteachers can earn up to £109,209 a year, rising to £110,808 from 1 January 2024.
 Find out more about pay and pay scales.

 Teachers have a flexible schedule, working around 35 hours per week with a maximum of 22.5 hours devoted to class contact time.
 A teacher’s full working year is 195 days.
 This includes 5 days of in-service training.
 Teachers receive 40 days’ holiday at full pay.